-If you’re struggling to find top talent, you are doing something wrong.
+If you’re still struggling to find top talent, you are doing something wrong.
 Finding top talent has never been easier thanks to recruitment marketing and social media.
-Through a recruitment software, you can easily capture a larger number of skilled applicants through automatic posting to job ads, career pages, external job boards and social media.
+Through a recruitment software, you can easily capture a larger number of skilled applicants through automatic posting to job advertisements, career pages, external job boards, and social media.

-Utilizing labor market analytics, it’s effortless to find the perfect candidate based on specific skills, identify locations to hire remote talent and diversify the candidate pool.
+With labor market analytics, it’s effortless to find the perfect candidate based on specific skills, identify locations to hire remote talent, and diversify the candidate pool.

 Or, if a former candidate made a great impression but didn’t quite make the cut, you can use your applicant tracking software (ATS) to resurface their profile and re-engage them for a new position.

-Through hiring technology, you also have the ability to maintain a collective calendar and interview scheduling between your hiring team and applicants.
+Through hiring technology, you also can also maintain a collective calendar to schedule your hiring process.

-Using a paperless, onboarding software helps both the business manager and the HR department integrate a new employee or group of employees seamlessly into the organization by rolling all the applicant’s information into a new employee record and setting them on track for scheduled onboarding activities with the click of a button.
-Using onboarding software also prevents the headache from the applicant to provide duplicate paperwork.
+A paperless onboarding software helps both the business manager and the HR department integrate a new employee or a group of employees seamlessly.
+They can now roll out all applicants’ data into a new employee record and set them on track for scheduled onboarding activities with just a click or swipe.
+Onboarding software also eliminates duplicate paperwork and hassles.

 Set them up for success

-Integrating the employee into your team culture can also be achieved by tapping into that creative side.
-From using virtual team building activities and icebreakers to acquainting them to staff by adding a “Who’s Who” section to shifting performance goal-setting and employee evaluations for a remote context, companies all over are adapting and engaging new employees early.
+Integrating the employee into your team culture can also be achieved by tapping into the creative side.
+From using virtual team building activities and icebreakers to acquainting them to staff by adding a “Who’s Who” section to shifting performance goal-setting and employee evaluations for a remote context, companies are adapting and engaging new employees from the moment they join.

-What’s next for recruiting efforts?
+So, what’s next for recruiting efforts?
 How is your company adjusting its hiring approach to the pandemic?
 What tips and advice do you have?
+Let us know!